-A few years ago, 'regular' - Jonathan Linthwhaite - otherwise known as 'Johnny Windows', braved some time down the Well - all in the good aid of charity!
+A few years ago, 'regular' - Jonathan Linthwhaite - otherwise known as 'Johnny Windows', braved some time down the Well (now gone) - all in the good aid of charity!
 If I remember right, it was at least 24 hours, but it must have seemed a lot longer.
 Now Johnny generously displays the physical signs of an enthusiastic appetite - making conditions below ground-level, somewhat cramped.
 Anyway, he stuck it out - despite the odd showering of 'spilt' alcohol.

 Just a quick look in here.
 We've just entered and will leave by the door in front.

 As we stand with our backs towards the wall (that we have just been stood on the other side of) you will notice that within this section we are facing the large oak barrels containing the Draft Bitters.